-- 1. recommending Non-Executive Directors' fees and Executive Directors' remuneration to the Board in accordance with the approved remuneration policies and processes of the Company; - 2. reviewing service contracts for the Executive Directors, CEO and KMP to keep in line with the guidelines on contractual provisions set out in the Code; - looking into service contract provisions that allow the Group to reclaim incentive components of remuneration from the CEO, Executive Directors and KMP in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Group; - 4. reviewing and approving the remuneration of the CEO, Executive Directors and the top 5 KMP (who are not Directors) in accordance with the approved remuneration policies and processes of the Company; - 5. reviewing the eligibility of the CEO, Executive Directors and KMP for benefits under any long-term incentive schemes; - 6. administering the INTRACO Employee Share Option Scheme (the "2013 Scheme") and any other share option scheme or share plan.
-More information on the 2013 Scheme is set out in the Directors' Statement on page 37 to 38; - 7. reviewing the remuneration packages of employees who are related to any Director, substantial shareholder or the CEO (or executive of equivalent rank); and - 8. ensuring that an appropriate proportion of the remuneration of Executive Directors and KMP are structured so as to link rewards to corporate and individual performance.
+- recommending Non-Executive Directors' fees and Executive Directors' remuneration to the Board in accordance with the approved remuneration policies and processes of the Company; - 2. reviewing service contracts for the Executive Directors, CEO and KMP to keep in line with the guidelines on contractual provisions set out in the Code;

+- 3. looking into service contract provisions that allow the Group to reclaim incentive components of remuneration from the CEO, Executive Directors and KMP in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Group; - 4. reviewing and approving the remuneration of the CEO and the top 5 KMP (who are not Directors) in accordance with the approved remuneration policies and processes of the Company; - 5. reviewing the eligibility of the CEO, Executive Directors and KMP for benefits under any long-term incentive schemes; - 6. administering the Intraco Employee Share Option Scheme (the "2013 Scheme") and any other share option scheme or share plan established from time to time for the Directors and KMP.
+More information on the 2013 Scheme is set out in the Directors' Statement on pages 63 to 66; - 7. reviewing the remuneration packages of employees who are related to any Director, substantial shareholder or the CEO (or executive of equivalent rank); and - 8. ensuring that an appropriate proportion of the remuneration of Executive Directors and KMP are structured so as to link rewards to corporate and individual performance.